Exploring OMOP concepts with R

 The CDMConnector package allows connection to an OMOP Common Data Model in a database.
 It also contains synthetic example data that can be used to demonstrate querying the data.

-In the previous lesson we set up the CDMConnector package to connect to an OMOP Common Data Model database and used it to look at the concepts table.
-We also created the function get_concept_name() to get a humanly readable name for a concept_id. ### Setting up the connection
+In the previous episode we set up the CDMConnector package to connect to an OMOP Common Data Model database and used it to look at the concepts table.
+We also created the function get_concept_name() to get a humanly readable name for a concept_id.
+We will use these again in this episode.

 R